Code-Institute-Submissions/Elitept/README.md

 ## Technologies Used
 Here is a list of all of the languages, frameworks, libraries, and any other tools that I have used to construct my project.

-For each, provide its name, a link to its official site and a short sentence of why it was used.

-1. <a href="https://getbootstrap.com/" target="_blank">Bootstrap</a>:
+1. HTML and CSS: For these two I could not find the official websites, which is why I have not provided a link.
+I used HTML for the structure of the page and CSS to style the page.

-1. <a href="https://getbootstrap.com/docs/4.4/getting-started/introduction/" target="_blank">Bootstrap Javascript Plug in</a>:
+1. <a href="https://getbootstrap.com/docs/4.4/getting-started/introduction/" target="_blank">Bootstrap Javascript</a>:
 The project uses Bootstrap JS scripts to be able to use the dropdown menu on the navigation bar.
 The drop down menu is active on the smaller screens.

 1. <a href="https://getbootstrap.com/" target="_blank">Bootstrap</a>: